Executive Dean's Cabinet

 Rachele Sylvan serves as the chief business officer and controller for the school and the experiment station.
 Rachele designs financial and business solutions to policy and operational problems that have significant impact on all academic, research, and extension programs at the school and the station.
 In addition, she provides advice, counsel, and training on all school and station financial and business matters.
 Rachele is responsible for the development, implementation, and integrity of all necessary state, federal, and internal reporting systems.
 She oversees the administration of the station's state appropriation, the federal Hatch and Smith/Lever appropriations, and all other financial resources belonging to the school and station.
 She also directs and manages units responsible for school wide accounting and payroll processes and transactions.

-Paula Walcott-Quintin is responsible for all of the communications related to the Office of the Executive Dean; this includes speeches, presentations, and internal and external communications.
-She also provides content, input, and feedback on major Office of Communications publications and outputs.
-Paula is the point of contact for the dean's monthly reports.
+Paula Walcott-Quintin is responsible for internal and external communications related to the Office of the Executive Dean, including speeches and presentations as well as provides content, input, and feedback on major Office of Communications publications, including annual reports.
+She also provides writing and editorial support for web spotlights and for the Newsroom.